DADA Investors Have Opportunity to Lead Dada Nexus Limited Securities Fraud Lawsuit

-BENSALEM, Pa., Feb.
-9, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Dada Nexus Limited ("Dada" or the "Company") (NASDAQ: DADA).
+LOS ANGELES, Feb.
+15, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Dada Nexus Limited ("Dada" or the "Company") (NASDAQ: DADA).

 Class Period: May 11, 2023 – January 8, 2024